Our focus on early childhood

 - Preparing children for school and lifelong learning

-- Providing monitoring of health and general well-being
+- Providing support of child development and general well-being

 - Equipping parents to be their children’s best first teachers